TutsWiki/source/content/blog/abstract-classes-and-interfaces-in-python.md

 Abstract classes basically hardcode the required front-end part.
 Checking an object against the interface of an abstract class is checked using the built-in isinstance function; class - issubclass.
 An abstract base class should be included in the hierarchy as a base class or mixin.

 The downside is the semantics of checks issubclass, isinstance, which intersect with ordinary classes (their inheritance hierarchy).
-No additional abstractions are built on the ABK.
+No additional abstractions are built on the ABC.

 Interfaces are a declarative entity, they do not set any boundaries; simply asserts that the class implements and its object provides the interface.
 Semantically, the statements implementedBy, providedBy are more correct.
 On such a simple basis, it is convenient to build a component architecture using adapters and other derived entities, which is what the large Zope and Twisted frameworks do.